-C. Report Two (15%) (Based on the same industry/company as in Report One)
+C. Part Two (15%) (Based on the same industry/company as in Part One)

-For this report, your group will focus on one division of the products/services your Canadian company offers.
-The report will then take advantage of all the information gathered to date from report one.
-The first component of this Report should highlight segmentation, targeting and positioning.
+For this part, your group will focus now focus on one division of the products/services your Canadian company offers.
+The report will then take advantage of all the information gathered to date from Part One.
+The first component of this Part should highlight segmentation, targeting and positioning.
 Your group will then develop the Marketing Mix Strategy, based on the analysis of all the information gathered to date.
 The Marketing Mix will describe the 4Ps (refer to the relevant pages of your textbook on The Marketing Mix for guidance on completing this section).

-Report Two contains:
+Part Two contains: